 As described in the cloud deployment architecture section each participating agency will more than likely use separate virtual machines versus sharing a single virtual machine to eliminate intellectual property or legal concerns.
 When deploying virtual machines to the cloud, two options are available: (1) building from scratch on a fresh operating system or (2) migrating an existing virtual machine into the cloud.
 For more complex environments, the most efficient option is to migrate an existing virtual machine (or convert existing physical machine to a virtual machine and then migrate).
 Migrating a preconfigured machine eliminates the setup time which often can be a lengthy process.
 However, in some instances redeploying on a fresh operating system can occur with minimal effort and in those instances migration should be avoided.

 If migration is the preferred approach the following should be considered when deploying or even selecting a cloud provider.
 The cloud provider will have to support uploading custom virtual disk images.
 Not all cloud providers provide this capability therefore it should be considered upfront when selecting the provider.
-Additionally it is beneficial for the provider to support the ability to upload International Organization for Standardization (ISO) 9660-compliant disk image for use, since that allows for uploading custom operating system or even full virtual machine migration.
+Additionally, it is beneficial for the provider to support the ability to upload International Organization for Standardization (ISO) 9660-compliant disk image for use, since that allows for uploading custom operating system or even full virtual machine migration.
 See Section A1.1 for detailed instructions on how to import a full virtual machine using an ISO.

 Virtual Networking

 The virtual networking setup is important and the cloud provider’s capability should be considered before selecting a provider.
 Depending on the deployment architecture selected multiple virtual networking options are available.
-The ability to securely transfer information to and from the virtual machine (i.e. secure copy (SCP), secure file transfer protocol (SFTP)) is necessary but the best practice is to have this as an on-demand capability to limit Internet exposure.
+The ability to securely transfer information to and from the virtual machine (e.g. secure copy (SCP) or secure file transfer protocol (SFTP)) is necessary but the best practice is to have this as an on-demand capability to limit Internet exposure.

 When communication between two virtual machines is required a best practice as described in the Section 3.1.4 is the ability to connect two or more virtual machines on an isolated VLAN to establish a local connection.
 It is important to ensure with the cloud provider that two machines purchased by different customers can be interconnected on the same VLAN.
 This is likely to require assistance by cloud provider.

 When setting up the virtual networking a best practice is to only in rare cases expose the virtual machines directly to the Internet.
-This will reduce risk of cyber attack.
+This will reduce risk of cyber-attack.

 Virtual Machine Accessibility